santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 4.md

 > 3. Apply the **method of counterexample** to show that the following arguments are _invalid_.
 >
 >
 > - a.
 Chelsea played Arsenal today.
 Apparently, Chelsea didn't win, so Arsenal must have won.
+> 	- The game could have been postponed in which neither team won.
 >
+>
 > - b.
 Madonna is annoying - she's a singer and lots of singers are really self-obsessed and irritating.
+> 	- Plenty of singers who aren't annoying.
+Like Weird Al. Yes.
+Weird Al.
 >
 > - c.
 If Jones was the getaway driver, then Jones was involved in the robbery.
 But Jones can't drive a car, so Jones obviously _wasn't_ involved.
+> 	- He could have planned the robbery.
+He could have robbed the place and been part of the inside crew.
 >

 > [!example] Method of Analogy - Questions